top of page

 Exhibitions include:

-1965 - 1st Prize Winner in a national junior painting competition, exhibited at the Tate Gallery London, Manchester Whitworth Art Gallery, and Glasgow Museum & Art Gallery - the latter as I was told at the time and remember from sixty years ago, though the name of the Glasgow gallery may have been either Kelvingrove Art Gallery and Museum or Glasgow Gallery of Modern Art.
+1965 - 1st Prize Winner in a national junior painting competition, exhibited at the Tate Gallery London, Manchester Whitworth Art Gallery, and Glasgow Museum & Art Gallery - winning painting subject 'Astronaut On The Moon'.

 1974 - graduation exhibition at Loughborough College of Art & Design.

-1979 - at the nationally prestigious Northern Young Contemporaries, Whitworth Art Gallery, Manchester.
+1979 - the nationally prestigious Northern Young Contemporaries, Whitworth Art Gallery, Manchester - exhibited large oil on canvas 'Temple Painting'.

 1979-80 - three exhibitions at the Hatton Gallery, Newcastle-upon-Tyne.

-1979-80 - two exhibitions at the Below Stairs Gallery, Newcastle-upon-Tyne - includes one solo exhibition.
+1979-80 - two exhibitions at the Below Stairs Gallery, Newcastle-upon-Tyne - includes one solo exhibition of figurative oil paintings, plus a mixed exhibition curated by David Poyser.

-1987 - Dryden Street Art Gallery, London - solo exhibition.
+1987 - Dryden Street Art Gallery, London - solo exhibition of still life paintings and drawings.

 1988 - represented Great Britain at the 8th International Ex-Libris Printmaking Exhibition, in Urawa City, Japan.

-1994 - Discerning Eye Exhibition, Mall Galleries London.
+1994 - Discerning Eye Exhibition, Mall Galleries London - abstract painting.

-1995 - Royal Institute of Oil Panters, Mall Galleries London.
+1995 - Royal Institute of Oil Panters, Mall Galleries London - abstract painting.

-1996 - National Open Printmaking Exhibition, Mall Galleries London.
+1996 - National Open Printmaking Exhibition, Mall Galleries London - abstract painting.

 1994, 1995, 1996, 1997, 1998 - collectively, eleven site-specific solo exhibitions of large scale landscape paintings made in the UK New Forest, the south coast of Dorset, Devon and Cornwall sea and shore, and the Canadian Rocky Mountains.

-1997 - David Hockney Gallery, Royal College of Art London - solo exhibition.
+1997 - David Hockney Gallery, Royal College of Art London - RCA awarded solo exhibition of above large landscape paintings on canvas and on-site photographs from Canada and England UK.

-1999 - Gulbenkian Gallery, Royal College of Art London.
+1999 - Gulbenkian Gallery, Royal College of Art London - research artwork.

-1998-2001 - four exhibitions at the Henry Moore Gallery, Royal College of Art London, including my MPhil Final Show graduation exhibition in 2001.
+1998-2001 - four exhibitions at the Henry Moore Gallery, Royal College of Art London, including my MPhil Final Show graduation exhibition in 2001 - research artworks.

 Developments 2001-2020s: Paintings and photographic artworks - includes those inspired by travel in the USA.